 Every month has its own seasonal flowers.
 To obtain the freshest, most beautiful, and affordable flowers, it helps to know what is available for your bridal month.

 Flowers are probably one of the more costly wedding purchases.
-Not quite as costly as the venue or food, but on par with this part of the budget. add to the beauty of the wedding party and set them apart, besides adding fragrance and ambiance to the entire decor.
+Not quite as expensive as the venue or food, but on par with this part of the budget. add to the beauty of a wedding and lend fragrance and ambiance to the entire decor.
 Floral arrangements

 How To Make The Best Choice

 - Look at the months you are considering for your wedding date